mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology-archive.md

 Note on the spreadsheet used to transfer from coded document.
 A summary of the activity and then what implications did it have under each.

-This ended up being the most useful - allowing different uses of GDPs to emerge from the process.

-### Discussion on evolving coding process - PERHAPS SHIFT TO LAST CHAPTER finally
+### Discussion - post mortem - PERHAPS SHIFT TO LAST CHAPTER finally

 The process of trying to decide a main focus was often tricky.